paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 You can pass in to ``PpLexer`` a diagnostic object, this controls how the lexer responds to various conditions such as warning error etc. The default is for the lexer to create a :class:`CppDiagnostic.PreprocessDiagnosticStd`.

-If you want to create your own then sub-class the ``PreprocessDiagnosticStd`` class in the module :ref:`cpip.ref.CppDiagnostic`.
+If you want to create your own then sub-class the :py:class:`cpip.core.CppDiagnostic.PreprocessDiagnosticStd` class in the module :py:mod:`cpip.ref.CppDiagnostic`.

 Sub-classing ``PreprocessDiagnosticStd`` allows you to override any of the following that might be called by the ``PpLexer``: